21 Incredible Single Father Statistics You Have to Know in 2026

 Single Mothers Vs. Single Fathers Statistics

-30. Single fathers had a greater median age than single mothers, at 38.56 years against 36.44 years. (source)
+19. Single fathers had a greater median age than single mothers, at 38.56 years against 36.44 years.
+(NCBI)

 Challenges Faced By Single Fathers

-38. Compared to their White counterparts, single fathers who identify as Latino or Black Americans are more likely to be homeless and unemployed because of systemic racism. (source)
+21. Single Fathers who identify as African American or Latino do not fare as well financially.
+Compared to their White counterparts, single fathers who identify as Latino or Black Americans are more likely to be homeless and unemployed because of systemic racism.
+(NCBI)

 Conclusion

-These single-father statistics reveal a significant increase in single-father households and show the challenges and successes these fathers face daily.
+These single father statistics reveal a significant increase in single-father households and show the challenges and successes these fathers face daily.

 Although they are often unrecognized, single fathers play a significant role in today’s society, with a growing number of households headed by single dads.